Specifies the background painting area or areas relative to the element's bounding boxes.

 If the background-attachment property value for an element is set to "fixed", the background-clip property has no effect.

-The background of an element can have multiple layers.
+Starting in Windows Internet Explorer 9, the background of an element can have multiple layers.
 The number of layers is determined by the number of comma-separated values in the background-image property.
 Each of the images is sized, positioned, and tiled according to the corresponding value in the other background properties (background-attachment, background-clip, background-origin, background-position, background-repeat, and background-size).
 The first image in the list is the layer closest to the user, the next one is painted behind the first, and so on.